 Steve Adams for Moore County Sheriff in 2018

-- Our Current Sheriff's Deseption, Distorted Truths, and Lack of Intregity
+- Our Current Sheriff's Deception, Distorted Truths, and Lack of Integrity

 - You Cannot Lower Crime Without a Crime Lab.
 I will make A County Crime Lab A Reality and free to the taxpayer.

-- How I Will Turn Our 97% Plea Bargin Rate into a 97% Conviction Rate
+- How I Will Turn Our 97% Plea Bargain Rate into a 97% Conviction Rate

 - Our Current Sheriff's Displays of POOR JUDGEMENT

-- Make the Sheriff's Department Free to the Taxpayer, Paying off the Mortgage on the Detention Center and Netting a $22 Million Surpluss with Current Assets and Resources.
+- Make the Sheriff's Department Free to the Taxpayer, Paying off the Mortgage on the Detention Center and Netting a $22 Million Surplus with Current Assets and Resources.

 - CEO of 3 of North Carolina’s Largest Corporations